philipandresen/StarbirdNode/README.md

 ## Actual function

-This is likely going to be run via the windows task scheduler through a windows .bat file calling the node script.
-What it should be doing is:
+This will usually run via the windows task scheduler through a windows .bat file calling the node script.
+What the program does at a high level is:

-1. Connecting to the database specified in the default.json config for the given `PC_NAME`
-2. Create a backup of that database to the directory specified in the config
+1. Connect to the database specified in the default.json config for the given `PC_NAME` 2Create a backup of that database to the directory specified in the config
-3. Archive that backup / compress it / encrypt it with a password
+2. Archive that backup / compress it / encrypt it with a password
-4. Upload the resulting archive to google drive or Alex's Ermine Server.
-Or both.
-Who knows.
+3. Upload the resulting archive to google drive.
+   1. This is done via a service account which has its own drive space (15GB by default from Google)
-5. Clean up files locally and on drive.
+4. Clean up files locally and on drive.
 Starting out I set it to 26 hours expiry on local and 7 day expiry on drive

-I'm writing this readme at the state where the script can perform a backup by itself if given a config, but it does not yet compress / archive / encrypt that backup (SQL express doesn't support it natively) so I need to get a library to do that still.
-It also does not upload the backup anywhere.
-This is all maintained in Git also, so checking out `Master` is a good idea before running the script.
-Might work that into the windows bat file process.

 ## Example .bat file content: